 • Reflective listening

 This is a short free online course with about seven hours required to complete the associated work.
-But, it’s a self-paced course, so you can take longer if needed.
+It’s a self-paced course, so you can take longer if needed.
+You can begin the class immediately and access all course materials online.

 8. Stanford University’s Statistical Learning